-The inventory of CSOs compiled during the WFD characterisation process shows that there are 2 known CSOs within the catchment.
-CSOs are a possible source of the faecal contamination indicated by shellfish monitoring and therefore they could possibly be affecting shellfish water quality in this shellfish area.
+The inventory of CSOs compiled during the WFD characterisation process shows that there are 4 known significant CSOs within the catchment and all of them are located within 5 kilometres of the shellfish area.
+As these are a possible source of the faecal contamination indicated by shellfish monitoring and the elevated nutrient levels indicated by WFD monitoring, CSOs could possibly be affecting shellfish water quality in this shellfish area.